mindkin/hourfleet/docs/youconfigure.md

 			}
 		},
 		"Usage": {
-			"Pricing": "PerCar" | "None" // If "PerCar" then each car defines its own (hourly/daily/weekly) pricing.
-If "None" then there is no charge to use any car on this network.
 			"Scheduled": { // Cars that can be scheduled for using the 'BookLater' usage model "Pricing": {
 					"ReservationFee": 3, // Fee payable once a reservation is approved by the car owner